CrocSwap/ambient-ts-app/src/ambient-utils/README.md

   useEffect(() => {
     initPackage({
       INFURA_API_KEY: 'your_infura_api_key',        // REQUIRED
-      ETHERSCAN_API_KEY: 'your_etherscan_api_key',  // REQUIRED
     });
   }, []);
 }
 ```

-<b>*Disclaimer: The above step can be skipped at the cost of certain functionality such as fetching gas prices on Ethereum, price impact queries, etc. aka anything that relies on the above API keys being disabled.</b>
+<b>Disclaimer: The above step can be skipped at the cost of certain functionality such as fetching gas prices on Ethereum, price impact queries, etc. aka anything that relies on the above API keys being disabled.</b>

 ### Example

 Once configured, by default, everything is exported from the root directory (all constants, functions, types, etc.)

 #### Constants

 ```
 // Wallet.tsx